marcov64/Lsd/Readme.txt

 This distribution contains:
 - Lsd source code, for the creation of simulation models
 - Several Lsd example models
-- Lsd Model Manager (LMM), a developing environment for Lsd models
+- Lsd Model Manager (LMM), a development environment for Lsd models
 - Documentation, as context dependent help pages
-- (Windows 32-bit version only) GNU C++ compiler and other GNU stuff.
+- (Windows 32-bit version only) GNU C++ compiler and other GNU stuff

 Lsd source code
 The Lsd source files are usually managed (e.g. for compilation) automatically, so that users need not to worry for technical issues.
 Upgrading to new versions of Lsd (which always guarantees backward compatibility) necessitates only to replace the source files.